JetBrains/kotlin/docs/contributing.md

 ## Intention/QuickFix/Inspection

-Please read the [Intention/QuickFix/Inspection Quick Notes](intentions_inspections_quickfixes.md) if you are going to implement inspection, intention or add a quick fix.
+Please read the [Intention/QuickFix/Inspection Quick Notes](intentions_inspections_quickfixes.md) if you are going to implement an inspection or intention or add a quick fix.

 ## Checklist